NFontPorterias/GWarray_Filtering/README.md

-# Genome-Wide array data Filtering pipeline
+# Genome-wide array data Filtering pipeline
 Helper script and documentation to perform "genome-wide array data" variant and individual filtering for population genetics analyses.
 Pipeline applied in [Font-Porterias, N. et al. *PLoS Gen*, 2019](https://doi.org/10.1371/journal.pgen.1008417) and [Flores-Bello, A. et al. *BMC Genomics*, 2021](https://doi.org/10.1186/s12864-021-08203-y) on [Axiom® Human Origins array data](http://www.affymetrix.com/support/technical/byproduct.affx?product=Axiom_GW_HuOrigin).
 This repo is not under active development, consider code as it is and check the software versions specified below.

 See documentation [here](Processing_HOarray.pdf), for a complete description of the filtering pipeline.